 [spoilers ahead for Better Call Saul season 5/episode 5]

-Wisdom can come through from the most unlikely places, and last night a little came through while watching Better Call Saul, a show based on a side character in Breaking Bad.
-Better Call Saul is less brutal of a show than Breaking Bad, but deals with the same gritty Shakespearean and Biblical themes of motives and testing.
-Whereas Walter White was a good guy sort of character until given the opportunity to reveal his lust for recognition, Saul is assumed to be helplessly shady, and falls into the same disruptive patterns over and over again.
+Wisdom comes through unlikely places, and last night a little came through for me while watching Better Call Saul, a show based on a side character in Breaking Bad.
+Better Call Saul is a less brutal show than Breaking Bad, but deals with the same gritty Shakespearean themes.
+Whereas Walter White was a good guy until given the pressure and opportunity to reveal otherwise, Saul is assumed to be helplessly shady, and falls into the same disruptive patterns over and over again.

 I think we root for the playfulness, his dancing on the edge.
 Life has dealt him a raw deal and in a twisted way, he’s making Art out of it.
-We could see him as a Padmasambhava crazy-wisdom type character, defying all odds.
-Still, we’re aware every second that we’re watching a tragedy unfold.
+We could see him as a crazy wisdom character, alchemizing suffering.
+Still, we’re aware every second, that we’re watching a tragedy unfold.

-Doesn’t this seem a big part of the American question?
-So many in my country have a romantic sensibility of the pioneering west… a vast open land where individuality can flourish, and bad taste too, if it wants to.
+So many in my country have a romantic sensibility of the pioneering West as a vast open land where individuality can flourish, and bad taste too, if it chooses.
 In a vast open land, territorial conflicts are handled by just the people involved; people look each other in the eye… push each other left or right over time.
 Who has time to micromanage the social dynamics in the village next door?
 If I don’t vaccinate my kids that’s on me, and the consequences are mine.

-Someone who sees the world this way could indeed vote for what a Donald Trump appeared to be.
-In that scenario, the person might see themselves as the man Saul is protecting from eviction by the big corporation.
-They may have seen tacky con man Trump as standing up against big government overrunning their lives, pushing back the tides of collectivism, whatever ridiculous antics it takes.
+Someone who sees the world this way could indeed vote for what a Donald Trump appeared and sometimes appears to be.
+They might see themselves as the man Saul seems to be standing up for against the impenetrable interests whittling away at their lives, by using whatever ridiculous antics it takes.

 Fantastic interview up on the Waking Up app: The Dark Side of Meditation.
 I’ve listened twice so far, since I listen while multitasking, inevitably missing out on portions, but this topic rarely comes up (Let’s face it, in our day-to-day circles, there are already enough detractors, so who wants to fill the inspirational space with downsides?).

-But here’s the thing about this point in the journey: to discard the old wine skin makes sense at the beginning.
+The thing about this point in the journey is that to discard the old makes sense at the beginning.
 Just as a person in recovery from addiction may need to separate from old friend groups and hang outs, there is a time not to look to the left or right.
 However, we are (seemingly at least for now) finite beings sharing one globe – not to mention roads, buses, stores, political systems, etc. We can’t help but matter to each other, want to be seen by each other… care.

 What comes to mind for me is the community required when a new baby comes into the world.
 There is the mother’s and baby’s experience, which rightfully may be most important just then, but also the father’s, the parents’ as a team, siblings’, grandparents’, etc. It is an entire ecosystem!